-In practice anywhere from 60-90% of the codebase can be fully shared.
-Although this still cuts development time by a significant amount, it does mean React Native isn’t a perfect platform-agnostic solution.
+In practice, anywhere from 60-90% of the codebase can be fully shared.
+Although this still cuts development time by a significant amount, it means React Native isn’t a perfect platform-agnostic solution.

 React Native apps are bigger than native apps.
 This has a few unfortunate side effects.
 Users with older or economy model devices might not be able to handle it.

 Those in developing markets often don’t have reliable access to 3G networks, so downloading large apps takes too much time.
 Finally, customers don’t like to use all their device storage on apps.